mus-format/mus-dvs-go/README.md

 # What is this for?
 The MUS format proposes not to change the data, but to create a new version of it.
-In this case, in the client-server architecture, it would be great to use on the server side only the current version of data, despite the fact that the server have to support outdated clients - accept/send old versions of data from/to them.
+With this approach, for example, in a client-server architecture, the server will have to work with a large number of different versions received from outdated clients.
+Which is not very convenient.
+It would be much better if only the current version was used.

 A similar situation arises when working with a storage that stores both current and old versions of data.
 It would be great to always get only the